rapidsai/raft/README.md

 ## Installing

 RAFT itself can be installed through conda, [Cmake Package Manager (CPM)](https://github.com/cpm-cmake/CPM.cmake), pip, or by building the repository from source.
-Please refer to the [build instructions](docs/source/build.md) for more a comprehensive guide on building RAFT and using it in downstream projects.
+Please refer to the [build instructions](docs/source/build.md) for more a comprehensive guide on installing and building RAFT and using it in downstream projects.

 ### Conda